BrianSammit/Rails_capstone/README.md

 You can see the original design [here](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version) Design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio)

+On the navbar, I include a button for more categories because I want to include all the categories existing for the topic.
 In the original project, the forms, and the article doesn't have design, so I created my designs trying to follow the guidelines of the given design.

 ![screenshot](screenshots/Screenshot-2.png)